 Within Atlantic Canada there is a relative lack of data and research on Aboriginal economic development, which provides a challenge to government, regional leadership and Aboriginal communities.
 In 2007, the Atlantic Aboriginal Economic Development Integrated Research Program (AAEDIRP) was formed to provide much needed baseline data and evidence-based research on Aboriginal economic development to support decision making in the region.

-The AAEDIRP is a unique partnership between the 37 member communities of the Atlantic Policy Congress of First Nations Chiefs Secretariat (APCFNC), the Inuit of Labrador, fifteen Atlantic Canadian universities, and federal and provincial government funders.
-The main purpose of the AAEDIRP is to improve the knowledge base concerning Atlantic Aboriginal economic development in order to improve the lives of Aboriginal peoples in the region.
-To achieve this mandate, the AAEDIRP conducts research that is relevant to Atlantic Aboriginal communities and organizations by linking community needs with Atlantic university resources and by using community-based participatory research methods.
+The AAEDIRP is a unique partnership between the member communities of the Atlantic Policy Congress of First Nations Chiefs Secretariat (APCFNC), the Inuit of Labrador, fifteen Atlantic Canadian universities, and federal and provincial government funders.
+The main purpose of the AAEDIRP is to work with Aboriginal communities to improve the knowledge base concerning Atlantic Aboriginal economic development in order to improve the lives of Aboriginal peoples in the region.
+To achieve this mandate, the AAEDIRP funds and facilitates research that is relevant to Atlantic Aboriginal communities and organizations by linking community needs with Atlantic university resources and by using community-based participatory research methods.
 The research projects approach community economic development from a broad, holistic perspective based on Aboriginal culture, languages and direction from Elders.

 The APCFNC leadership and communities have developed stronger relationships with the Atlantic region universities through the work of the AAEDIRP.
 This has benefited both the Aboriginal communities and the universities.
 Learning has taken place on both sides about each other’s cultures, processes, ways of knowing and teaching.